PetraGuy/CMEECourseWork/CMEEMiniProject/Documents/MiniProj3.md

 ###3.2.1.Decision tree.

 Variables are used to make binary decisions as whether data points are part of a group or not.
 Splits are made based on whether the information after the decision, i.e., the separation of the groups, is increased or decreased.
 The final classes would ideally contain only the items of a single species, this will rarely be the case due to noise within the data.
 The model here is represented by the logical processes followed to reach the final classes.
 The rpart package was used for the decision tree, [@rpart].
-The rpart library also offers a decision tree plot which summarises the binary choices used at each node.
+The rpart library also offers a decision tree plot which summarizes the binary choices used at each node.

 ###3.2.2.
 K-means